Animetality/Katsuniya/README.md

 # What's the structure of the game?

 It's a Rhythm based game that requires you to listen to the song playing in order to be able to play.

+The concept is still a W-I-P but I'll be updating this when the general idea has arrived.